ashn-dot-dev/sunder/README.md

 default host specified by `sunder-platform host` is used.

 ## Compiling to WebAssembly
-Sunder supports compiling to WebAssembly via the C backend with [Emscripten](https://emscripten.org/).
-To compile to WebAssembly, specify `emcc`, `wasm32`, and `emscripten` as the C compiler, target architecture, and target host, respectively.
+Sunder supports compiling to WebAssembly via the C backend using [Emscripten](https://emscripten.org/).
+When compiling to WebAssembly, specify `emcc`, `wasm32`, and `emscripten` as the C compiler, target architecture, and target host, respectively.